vijay1996/neu/README.md

 let neu = require('neu');
 ```
 <br/>
-To apply Neu, use the following code
+To apply Neu, use the following code<br/>
 ```
 applyNeu();
 ```
-Following parameters can be passed on with the above function -
+Following parameters can be passed on with the above function - <br/>
 ```
 applyNeu(option)
 option = "TL" *DEFAULT - To place light source on top left of the screen